Legal Nurse Consultant Certification

 - Successfully advancing to Fellowship Status in the ACLNC prior to the expiration of their current certification.
 Once a certified member achieves Fellowship in the ACLNC, they are required only to reapply for Fellowship status, and continue to maintain their legal nurse consulting certification along with their Fellowship.

 Those applicants who have successfully achieved certification or re-certification by the ACLNC will receive a large size official certificate attesting to legal nurse consulting certification, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 They will also receive a wallet ID card of their certification credential.
 Those re-certifying will receive a new, updated certificate.

 Standards & Code of Ethics

 Once a candidate has been officially certified by the ACLNC, the certified member will receive a handbook detailing a code of ethics for certified Legal Nurse Consultants as well as standards of practice defined and approved by the ACLNC.
 Click here to view the Code of Ethics.

-- The certification fee for Legal Nurse Consultant is $200.00 for the 4-year term of certification.
+- The certification fee for Legal Nurse Consultant Certification is $200.00 for the 4-year term of certification.
 All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
 A completed application must be mailed in to the ACLNC with full payment to be considered for certification.
 The application is available on this website.

 - Application for re-certification is $200.00, plus shipping and handling, for the next four year period.
 This is a one time payment and is required in full at the time of application for re-certification.
 A completed application must accompany the payment.